 | Fructosamine | 385 micromol/L | 242 micromol/L | -143 micromol/L | 200-285 |

-Robert's HbA1c of 42 mmol/mol at week 12 placed him below the diagnostic threshold for diabetes (≥48 mmol/mol) and within the prediabetic range (42-47 mmol/mol) — consistent with the definition of diabetes remission used in the DiRECT trial: HbA1c <48 mmol/mol off all glucose-lowering medications for at least two months (Lean et al., 2018).
-His HOMA-IR reduction from 13.9 to 1.7 represented an 88% improvement in insulin sensitivity — the physiological foundation beneath the numerical HbA1c improvement.
+At 42 mmol/mol, Robert's week-12 HbA1c sat below the diabetes threshold (≥48 mmol/mol), within the prediabetic range — approaching the DiRECT definition of remission (HbA1c <48 mmol/mol off glucose-lowering medication for at least two months), which would be confirmed once metformin is fully withdrawn (Lean et al., 2018).
+The HOMA-IR fall from 13.9 to 1.7 (an 88% gain in insulin sensitivity) is the physiological foundation beneath the HbA1c number.

 Anthropometric and metabolic: